EgorSys/Language-Identification/README.md

 # Language-Identification
 The web service is in the folder.
-The jupyter notebook is evaluating the model
+The jupyter notebook is evaluating the model.